AIM-Harvard/pyradiomics/docs/faq.rst

 `yaml structured <http://yaml.org/>`_ text file you can define your custom settings and which features and input image types to enable.

-Why is there no parameter to specify a fixed bin count?
-#######################################################
+.. _radiomics_fixed_bin_width:

+What about gray value discretization?
+Fixed bin width?
+Fixed bin count?
+#######################################################################

+Currently, although many studies favour a fixed bin count over a fixed bin width, there is no hard evidence favouring either a fixed bin width or a fixed bin count in all cases.
+Therefore PyRadiomics implements both the option for setting a fixed bin count (``binCount``) and a fixed bin width (``binWidth``, default).

+The reason the a fixed bin width has been chosen as the default parameter is based in part on studies in PET that show a better reproducibility of features when implementing a fixed bin width [1]_.
+Furthermore, our reasoning is best illustrated by the following example:
-PyRadiomics does not have the option for setting a fixed bin count, as a fixed bin count makes the values less comparable, instead of more.
-This is because a fixed bin count means that the “meaning” of difference between gray values is dependent on the range of gray values in the ROI.
-Take for example 2 images with 2 ROIs, with the range of gray values in the first being {0-100} and in the second {0-10}.
-If you use a fixed bin count, the “meaning” of 1 gray value difference is different (in the first it means 10 gray values different, in the second just 1).
+Given an input with 2 images with 2 ROIs, with the range of gray values in the first being {0-100} and in the second {0-10}.
+If you use a fixed bin count, the “meaning” of 1 (discretized) gray value difference is different (in the first it means 10 gray values different, in the second just 1).
 This means you are looking at texture based on very different contrasts.

+This example does assume that the original gray values mean the same thing in both images, and in case of images with definite/absolute gray values (e.g. HU in CT, SUV in PET imaging), this holds true.
+However, in case of arbitrary/relative gray values (e.g. signal intensity in MR), this is not necessarily the case.
+In this latter case, we still recommend a fixed bin width, but with additional pre-processing (e.g. normalization) to ensure better comparability of gray values.
+Use of a fixed bin count would be possible here, but then the calculated features may still be very influenced by the range of gray values seen in the image, as well as noise caused by the fact that the original gray values are less comparable.
+Moreover, regardless of type of gray value discretization, steps must be taken to ensure good comparability, as the first order features largely use the original gray values (without discretization).

-Therefore, PyRadiomics uses a fixed bin width (parameter ``binWidth``), which ensures texture feature values are calculated using the same “contrast” between gray values [1]_.
-There are currently no specific guidelines as to what constitutes an optimal bin width.
-We try to choose a bin width in such a way, that the resulting amount of bins is somewhere between 30 and 130 bins.
+Finally, there is the issue of what value to use for the width of the bin.
+Again, there are currently no specific guidelines from literature as to what constitutes an optimal bin width.
+We try to choose a bin width in such a way, that the resulting amount of bins is somewhere between 30 and 130 bins, which shows good reproducibility and performance in literature for a fixed bin count [2]_.
 This allows for differing ranges of intensity in ROIs, while still keeping the texture features informative (and comparable inter lesion!).

 Error loading parameter file
 ############################